Opportunities for inventors

 About our EnterpriseTECH projects

-Our project selection usually aligns with the strategic research and innovation themes of UK Research and Innovation.
-Their strategic themes for 2023-2027 are highlighted below.
-EnterpriseTECH teams have worked on 157 proposals since launching in 2018, and these are just some of them:
+EnterpriseTECH teams have worked on over 200 projects since launching in 2018, and these are just some of them:

 Securing better health, ageing and wellbeing